melroselabs/smpp-smsc-simulator/README.md

 # SMPP SMSC Simulator
 smpp-smsc-simulator

-This code is used as part of the Melrose Labs <a href="https://melroselabs.com/services/smsc-simulator/">SMPP SMSC Simulator</a> service.
-The SMSC simulator is used to test an SMS application's support for the <a href="https://smpp.org">SMPP</a> protocol.
+This code was used as part of the Melrose Labs <a href="https://melroselabs.com/services/smsc-simulator/">SMPP SMSC Simulator</a> service.
+The SMSC simulator (or SMPP simulator) is used to test an SMS application's support for the <a href="https://smpp.org">SMPP</a> protocol.

 Build
 =====